joejag/the_good_the_bad_the_openplan/talk/words/part1.md

 * An emphasis on profitability over working conditions dominated through the 80s.
 Creating the much miligned Cubicle Farms.
 Taken to dystopian limits
 * This "stack up high, sell em cheap" world view took over completely.
 There was some attempt at humanizing by asking folk what colour they wanted their 6ft wall to be, but that was it.
 * When cubicle farms came to Germany there was uproar.
 As part of the "co-determination" movement, the government past a bill enshining the right to at least 28 sq mt space and natural sunlight, which persists to this day.
 It killed cubicle farms, but also Burolandschaft.
 Coupled with cheap real estate, German's enjoy the most space in Europe.
-Bulgaria has the least space in Europe.
 * 6 foot 5 dude can talk

 ## Pabst responds